13 Best Campgrounds near Mount Rushmore, SD

 Downtown Hill City and its modest collection of restaurants and shops are within walking distance from the campground.
 The George Mickelson Trail is also nearby.
 And when it comes time to visit Mount Rushmore, the Memorial is accessible within a 20-minute drive.

 This resort also specializes in on-site attractions and activities.
 Campers can access bike rentals, river tubes, and gold-panning equipment for sifting the river.
 Trout fishing is also a popular thing to do throughout the warmer seasons.
 Other amenities at the campground include a shower house and free Wi-Fi and cable.

 Address: 24024 US-385, Hill City, South Dakota

 For convenient hotels, check out the three towns and cities surrounding the memorial.
 Whether you stay in Keystone, Hill City, or Custer, you'll be sure to have quick access to Mount Rushmore, and the entire Black Hills will be right outside your window.

-- Hotels in Keystone: As the closest town to Mount Rushmore, Keystone is in the heart of beautiful Black Hills scenery.
+- As the closest town to Mount Rushmore, Keystone is in the heart of beautiful Black Hills scenery.
 The K Bar S Lodge, in particular, gives great views of the Needles from the front porch of their rustic lodge accommodations.

-Just down the road, the Holiday Inn Express & Suites Mt.
-Rushmore / Keystone provides the dependability you'd expect from a national brand and plenty of features, including breakfast, free parking, and quick access to Mount Rushmore.
+- Just down the road, the Comfort Inn & Suites Mt.
+Rushmore provides the dependability you'd expect from a national brand and plenty of features, including breakfast, free parking, and quick access to Mount Rushmore.